jenksed/loader/readme.md

 # Filters

-There are a coupple of filters that you can use in order to extend the default functionalitty of the loader.
+There are a coupple of filters that you can use in order to extend the default functionality of the loader.
 You can place all the filters on `functions.php` of your theme or any file of your plugin.

 ## Register directories where to look for files.

-By default the loader is going to look in the root of the theme but if you have a structure of files such as:
+By default, the loader is going to look in the root of the theme but if you have a structure of files such as:

 ```